|

 program I'm using is Radio Mobile

-Deluxe, and it allow heights of up to 99999 m.
+Deluxe, and it allows heights of up to 99999 m.
 It's difficult

 to compare the plot below with the permanent trail plots above - consider this just for